OlofHarrysson/anyfig/README.md

 ### The basics
 1. Decorate a class with '@anyfig.config_class'
 2. Add config-parameters as attributes in the class
-3. Call the 'setup_config' function to instantiate the config object
+3. Call the 'init_config' function to instantiate the config object

 ```python